Bit51/Multi-Site-Site-List-Shortcode/readme.txt

 == Installation ==

 1. Upload all files to the `/wp-content/plugins/multi-site-site-list-shortcode` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress (we recommend network activation although it isn't required).
 3. Add the [site-list] shortcode to and page or post where you would like a current list of sites on the wordpress installation
 4. To remove sites simply check them on the options page.